daniel-pimenta-cc/whereis420/README.md

 ## Roadmap

-- [X] Add Changelog
-- [X] Add back to top links
+- [X] Finish first version
-- [ ] Add Additional Templates w/ Examples
+- [ ] Launch
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Finish the mobile version
 - [ ] Multi-language Support
   - [ ] Chinese
   - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/daniel-pimenta-cc/whereis420/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>